Attack Objects and Object Groups for IDP Policies

 Specify an alphanumeric name for the object.
 You might want to include the protocol the attack uses in the attack name.

-for a custom attack object name is 60.
-You can validate the statement
+The maximum number of characters allowed for a custom attack object name is 60.
+You can validate

-using the set security idp custom-attack
+the statement using the set security idp custom-attack command.

 Severity

-Specifies the brutality of the attack on your network.
+Severity specifies the brutality of the attack on your network.
 Severity categories, in order of increasing brutality, are info, warning, minor, major, critical.
 Critical attacks are the most dangerous—typically these attacks attempt to crash your server or gain control of your network.
 Informational attacks are the least dangerous, and typically are used by network administrators to discover holes in their own security systems.

 Service and Application Bindings